NullP0inter3xception/jprofile/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-The MIT License is a permissive license that allows for reuse with few restrictions.
-It basically lets people do anything with your code as long as they provide attribution back to you and don't hold you liable.
+This project is licensed under the MIT License.

 ## Acknowledgements
-A special thanks to everyone who supported me during the development of this simple library.
 This project wouldn't have been possible without copious amounts of coffee, a trusty pair of headphones, and an energizing deep dark minimal techno playlist keeping me in the zone.
 Sometimes the simplest tools make all the difference.